-The theoretical collision point as referred to in Figure 1 Appendix 1 is the point where a collision would occur in the respective test condition if the vehicle would turn towards the bicycle, e.g. starting with a counter-steer maneuver at the last point of information.
-Note that the actual turning maneuver is not tested since the information is required to be given before turn initiation.
+The theoretical collision point as referred to in Figure 1 of Appendix 1 is the point where a collision would occur in the respective test condition if the vehicle would turn towards the bicycle, e.g. starting with a counter-steer manoeuvre at the last point of information.
+Note that the actual turning manoeuvre is not tested since the information is required to be given before turn initiation.

 - 2.8.
 "Last Point of Information (LPI)" means the point at which the information signal shall have been given.
-It is the point preceding the expected turning motion of a vehicle towards a bicycle in situations where a collision could - 2.9.
+It is the point preceding the expected turning motion of a vehicle towards a bicycle in situations where a collision could occur. - 2.9.
 "Near side" means the side of the vehicle near the bicycle.
 The near side of the vehicle is the right side for right-hand traffic. - 2.10.
-"Information signal" means an optical signal with the purpose of informing the vehicle driver about a nearby moving bicycle.

-- 2.11.
-"Vehicle Trajectory" means the connection of all positions where the vehicle front right corner has been or will be during the course of a test run. - 2.12.
+"Information signal" means an optical signal with the purpose of informing the vehicle driver about a nearby moving bicycle. - 2.11.
+"Vehicle Trajectory" means the connection of all positions where the vehicle front right corner has been or will be during the test run. - 2.12.
 "Bicycle" means a combination of a bicycle and cyclist.
-This is simulated in test cases as specified in sections 6.5 and 6.6 with a test device according to ISO [WD] 19206-4.
-The reference point for the location of the bicycle shall be the most forward point on the center line of the bicycle. - 2.13.
+This is simulated in test cases as specified in paragraphs 6.5. and 6.6. below with a test device according to ISO [WD] 19206-4.
+The reference point for the location of the bicycle shall be the most forward point on the centreline of the bicycle. - 2.13.
 "Common space" means an area on which two or more information functions (e.g. symbols) may be displayed, but not simultaneously - 2.14 "Lateral separation" means the distance between the vehicle and the bicycle at the near side of the vehicle where the vehicle and bicycle are parallel to each other.
 The distance is measured between the plane parallel to the median longitudinal plane of the vehicle and touching its lateral outer edge, disregarding the projection of devices for indirect vision, and the median longitudinal plane of the bicycle minus half of the bicycle width being 250 mm.
-The lateral outer edge of the vehicle is only to be regarded in the area between the vehicle's forwardmost point and up to 6 m rearward. - 2.15.
+The lateral outer edge of the vehicle is only to be regarded in the area between the vehicle's forwardmost foremost point and up to 6 m rearward. - 2.15.
 "First point of information" means the most forward point at which the information signal can be given.
-It is the last point of information and a distance corresponding to a travel time of 4 seconds, taking into account the respective moving speeds of bicycle and vehicle. - 2.16.
+It is the last point of information and a distance corresponding to a travel time of 4 seconds, taking into account the respective moving speed of the vehicle plus an additional distance if the impact position is lower than 6 m. - 2.16.
 "Vehicle front right corner" means the projection of the point that results from the intersection of the vehicle side plane (not including devices for indirect vision) and the vehicle front plane (not including devices for indirect vision) on the road surface. - 2.17.
 "Impact Position" means the location of impact of the bicycle on the right side of the vehicle with respect to the vehicle front right corner, when both vehicles have reached the collision point, as specified in Appendix 1, Figure 3. - 2.18.
-"Vehicle Master Control Switch" means the device by which the vehicle's on-board electronics system is brought, from being switched off, as in the case where a vehicle is parked without the driver being present, to normal operation mode.
+"Vehicle Master Control Switch" means the device by which the vehicle's onboard electronics system is brought, from being switched off, as in the case where a vehicle is parked without the driver being present, to normal operation mode.